-In the IntragyAccess folder, double-click the Ascend PPP icon ().
-Ascend PPP starts and the main window appears:
+In the IntragyAccess folder, double-click the Ascend PPP icon (

 Or if you have never configured Ascend PPP, The ascend PPP Setup window appears:

 Connecting to the Internet

 This section describes how to connect to the Internet through a PPP connection.
 First, start Ascend PPP.
 In the Ascend PPP window: